LarsOlt/nextjs-sass-storybook/README.md

-Next.js template for creating sites using Typescript, Sass (Scss) and Storybook!
+Next.js template for projects using Typescript, Sass (Scss) and Storybook!